eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Quantum Alternating Operator Ansatz/ConstrainedMixers.rst

 Constraints in QAOA
 -------------------

-Real-world applications of combinatoric optimization often come with a variety of constraints.
+Real-world applications of combinatorial optimization often come with a variety of constraints.
 One of the most prominent use-cases of QAOA is portfolio optimization.
-In this problem, a set of binary decision variables $x = (x_0, .. x_N)$ is given, indicating wether a certain stock should be in the portfolio.
+In this problem, a set of binary decision variables $x = (x_0, .. x_N)$ is given, indicating whether a certain stock should be in the portfolio.
 The goal is to find the vector $x$ which minimizes the following quantity:

 .. math::